dbmdz/iiif-server-hymir/README.md

 ### Image and presentation manifest resolving

-Based on unique resource identifiers the server tries to resolve identifiers to a "file:" or "http:" path.
+Based on unique resource identifiers the server tries to resolve identifiers to a `file:` or `http:` path.
 The resolving rules (one rule per line) are configurable with regular expressions in YML-files.

 You can pass the path to your custom resolving rules with the `--rules=/path/to/rules.yml` option.

-Example file "rules.yml":
+Example file `rules.yml`:

 ```yaml
 # This configuration file defines a list of patterns with one ore more substitutions.